yanwang202199/yanwang202199.github.io/_pages/talks.md

 2024.5
 Peking University, Idempotence-based robust and perceptual neural image compression
 Peking University, Principled Approaches to Neural Image and Video Compression

+2024.11
+USTC and DCM, Encoder control and optimization for AI Codec